ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 5
-5. Add function to turn an array of report suites into a comma separated string
+Add function to turn an array of report suites into a comma separated string

 ```javascript
 /**